← The archive Dispatch

 I started with a small interview challenge and turned it into a public project:

-What I care about isn’t the stack.
-Interviews still test for a world that doesn’t exist anymore.
+I don’t really care about the stack here.
+What bugs me is that interviews still test for a world that no longer exists.

 For years, technical interviews looked like this: